 Does the Four Month Sleep Regression Really Exist?

-But the four-month regression, everybody agrees on. and for good reason, is the real deal, and it’s permanent.
+the 4-month sleep regression, everybody agrees on, and for good reason, is the real deal, and it’s permanent.

 As a professional sleep consultant, I hear the term “regression” used in regards to just about every imaginable circumstance.
 Essentially, if baby doesn’t sleep well for a couple of nights, parents start dropping the ‘R’ word.
 Some people subscribe to the idea that there’s an eight month regression, a 9 month regression, a 1 year regression, as well as teething regressions, growth spurt regressions, and so on.
 Others see these as simple hiccups caused by extenuating circumstances.